GerHobbelt/mupdf/docs/src/mutool-object-pdf-document.rst

 **Embedded file object**

-This object contains metadata about an embedded file, it has properties for:
+This ``Object`` contains metadata about an embedded file, it has properties for:

 ``filename``
     The name of the embedded file.